Learn How to Manage Your Anger

 We all feel angry from time to time.
 It is normal and healthy to experience this emotion.
 If, however, you feel angry all the time or your anger manifests in explosive arguments or harmful behaviors, then your anger is controlling you rather than the other way around.
 And when your anger runs your life, many parts of your health and happiness can suffer.
-Anger management can help you gain control over your angry behaviors and learn to express this emotion more healthily.
+If you can relate, then this guide is right for you.
+Anger management can help you gain control over your angry behaviors and learn to express this emotion in a healthier manner.

-Anger should never guide your actions, as it can result in damaged relationships while also interfering in your ability to enjoy success.
-Anger even impairs your judgment, as you are thinking with the emotional center of your brain instead of the rational, logical portion.
+Anger should never guide your actions, as it can result in damaged relationships and interfere with your ability to enjoy success.
+It also impairs your judgment, as you are thinking with the emotional center of your brain instead of the rational, logical portion.